 How much Erasmus grant will I receive?

 The University applies annually for its Erasmus funding and receives a contract in June for the coming academic year.
 This may not be known at the point that you make the decision to go so you should not plan on receiving a specific amount.
 Guidance will be given prior to the award of the contract and the figures for the previous year will be published.
 You need to be aware that the national allocation has to cover all UK students who will be funded.
-At present, the numbers are showing an increase and this means that the level of grant may be less in future years.
+At present, the numbers are showing an increase and this means that the level of grant may be less in monthly grants for 2014/15 are:

 Once we receive the grant from the National Agency and all your paperwork we will pay you the first instalment of your grant.
-The second instalment will be paid once you have completed the placement and your report.
+The second instalment will be paid half-way through the placement if you are abroad for a full year, with the final payment being paid once you have completed the online report.

 What does the grant cover?